-This article will focus mostly on understanding the Inventory tab of the Stock screen.
+This article will focus primarily on understanding the Inventory tab of the Stock screen.

-The Inventory tab is the main view in Katana for managing the stock levels of your business.
-Stock movements in Katana are completely automated in real-time based on purchasing, making, and selling activities (also called perpetual inventory).
+The Inventory tab is Katana's main view for managing your business's stock levels.
+Stock movements in Katana are entirely automated in real-time based on purchasing, making, and selling activities (also called perpetual inventory).

 If you added more than one Location to your account, you can select the Location on the Stock screen to see the inventory status at different Locations.